tentjs/tent/README.md

 ```

 Praxy listens for changes in your components data, but only on the root properties of your object.
-Meaning that if have a nested object, and update a nested property your component won't react to that change.
+Meaning that if have a nested object, or arrays, and update a nested property your component won't react to that change.

-Instead you can update nested objects like this:
+Instead you can update nested objects, or arrays, like this:

 ```js
 App.component({